PennLINC/grmpy2022/analyses/CurationProcess.md

 - Performed [eighth](https://github.com/PennLINC/grmpy2022/tree/master/analyses/Validation8) run of the group.

-   Actions: Deleted ASL data (to add in the data from Aziz's ASLPrep paper) and renamed variants via CuBIDS-apply.
+   Actions: Deleted ASL data (to add in the data from Azeez's ASLPrep paper) and renamed variants via CuBIDS-apply.

 - Performed [ninth](https://github.com/PennLINC/grmpy2022/tree/master/analyses/Validation9) run of the group.
 Some errors from CuBIDS due to "use datalad" flag; renaming was not successful.